DanEager19/ChefBot/README.md

 # ChefBot
-Cooking and Gardening Club Discord bot reminder. auth.json not included as it contains the API token. node files also not include to prevent fluff.
+Cooking and Gardening Club Discord bot reminder. auth.json not included as it contains the API token.
+Node files also not include to prevent fluff.